Specialised Services Devices programme (formerly known as the High-Cost Tariff-Excluded Devices programme)

 - intracranial stents

 What it will deliver

-There will be no restrictions on commissioned product use on introduction of the Zero Cost Model.
-The system should see improved clinical practice and device optimisation, as clinicians will be able to choose the best device for the patient from a clinically-evaluated catalogue based on evidence.
+NHS England Specialised Commissioning and NHS Supply Chain are working with NHS Providers to support migration to the central supply route and to proactively resolve any issues during implementation.
+The system should see improved clinical practice and device optimisation, as clinicians will be able to choose the best device for the patient from a clinically evaluated, evidence-based catalogue.

 How it will work